 Q: How do I get involved in student media and organizations?

-A: Volunteer to work at the student newspaper (The Pendulum and The Pendulum Online), the student television news show (ELN, Elon Local News), the student radio station (WSOE-FM 98.3), the student entertainment television group (ESTV), the student yearbook (Phi Psi Cli), and the student literary and art magazine (Colonnades).
+A: Volunteer to work at the student newspaper (The Pendulum), the student television news show (Elon Local News), the student radio station (WSOE-FM 98.3), the student entertainment television group (ESTV), and the student yearbook (Phi Psi Cli).
 Or get involved in our student agency (Live Oak Communications) or the student cinema group (CinElon).
 We highly recommend investing your time in student media and rising to leadership positions.

 Q: What kind of career can I have with a communications degree?